peterjc/thapbi-pict/examples/endangered_species/README.rst

 a published sequence from that species (KM210323.1), but perfectly matches published sequences from *Lactuca altaica*, *L. serriola* and *L. virosa*.

-Files ``expected/\*.known.tsv`` were compiled by hand from the species content of the experimental samples (see descriptions on NCBI and Table 7).
+Files ``expected/*.knonw.tsv`` were compiled by hand from the species content of the experimental samples (using the PRJEB18620 sample descriptions on the NCBI and Table 7).

 Shell scripts ``setup.py`` and ``run.sh`` should reproduce the analysis discussed in the THAPBI PICT documentation.
 Note that the setup script first